In the Year of Our Lord nineteen-seventy, I graduated from high school and matriculated in paradise.

 Black lives matter.
 What this doesn’t mean: That black lives matter.
 Of course they do.
 What it does mean: That if you don’t think rioting is a good way to protect black lives, you’re a racist who thinks they don’t matter.

 Women’s rights are human rights.
 What this doesn’t mean: That women are human.
 Of course they are.
-What it does mean: That unborn children aren’t, and if you think these babies are, you’re against women.
+What it does mean: That unborn children aren’t, and if you think they are, you must think women aren't.

 No human is illegal.
 What this doesn’t mean: That it should never be illegal to exist.
 Of course it shouldn’t.
 What it does mean: That if you think any form of border control is allowable, your view is tantamount to genocide.